Mrs Mactivity

 What this mixed-age block covers

-Key skills developed
+Key geographical skills developed

-• Following the course of a river using maps and diagrams
+• Following the journey of a river from source to mouth

 • Explaining the stages of the water cycle

-• Using geographical vocabulary to describe physical processes
+• Using geographical vocabulary to describe physical processes accurately

 Where this block fits in the cycle